 The following table shows Bosworth’s production numbers along with other defensive players connected to him.

-By the time the Seahawks game occurred, Jackson had only two professional games under his belt.
+Leading up to the Raiders/Seahawks MNF game, Jackson only had two professional games under his belt.
 He had eight carries for 45 yards against the Chargers in his first game, and 13 carries for 98 yards and two touchdowns against the Broncos in his second.
 As the stage was set for Bo vs. the Boz, one sizzled and one fizzled right in front of our eyes.

 In the first clip, watch Bo run right by the Boz and the rest of the Seahawks on his way to running out of the stadium.
 In the second clip, watch Bo score after crashing into and sliding by the Boz.
-In either case, you’ll agree that Bo Knows Football.
+Either way, you should agree that Bo knew football.